lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 ## Ingrain's Challenges

-Ingrain is composed of a number of departments, each with its own set of roles and procedures.
+ldf Ingrain is composed of a number of departments, each with its own set of roles and procedures.
 Because Ingrain serves customers in the food and medical industries, doing an end-to-end investigation when customers experience product problems is paramount.

 Orchestrating case investigations across a business with multiple offices and factories has its challenges, all while maintaining a perfect audit history of all actions, comments and supporting documentation.